 You will need to buy beer, drinks, chips, seeds, nuts, chickpeas, candy, cakes, cookies, plastic, etc. Many people serve cholent as well.
 Some people may bring cakes and cookies etc., but try to stay on top of it.
 You don't want to run out of food.
 Obviously, not all of the above mentioned items are mandatory.

-There is a Gemach available to organize your Shalom Zachor, for a small fee.
+There are Gemachim/Services available to organize your Shalom Zachor, for fee.
 You can find them in the Halls, Caterers and Gemachim section.

 In addition, you will need to make signs notifying everyone where and when the Shalom Zachor will be taking place.
 If you already know where and when the Bris will be, you can include that in the sign.
 Make sure to word it as an announcement rather than an invitation.
 The reason for this is because when you invite someone to a Bris, the Halacha is that they are supposed to go.
 You should write the time for the Bris 15 minutes before you actually want to start, as people usually come late to Brissim.
 You can personalize the announcement, but here is a general idea: